substance/substance-legacy/README.md

 - **Oliver Buchtala** (DE)

-  Oliver is my former room-mate, and extra-ordinare software developer and scientist.
+  Oliver is my former room-mate, and extraordinaire software developer and scientist.
 He got me excited about graphs, parsers and much more.

 - **Tim Baumann** (DE)